fonkyNL/fonky-challenge/README.md

 3. Build and start the Docker containers: `docker-compose up -d --build`
 4. Obtain the container ID, run the following command: `docker ps`
 5. Access the container shell by running the following command: `docker exec -it <container_id> bash`
+6. Generate the application key: `php artisan key:generate`
-6. Run the database migrations and seed the database: `php artisan migrate --seed`
+7. Run the database migrations and seed the database: `php artisan migrate --seed`
-7. Open your web browser and visit http://localhost:9101 to see the running Laravel app.
+8. Open your web browser and visit http://localhost:9101 to see the running Laravel app.

 Note: No changes are required in the .env file for the database credentials.